 Tougher to get a consistent blend than an electric grinder provides

-Despite being relatively small, the powerful motor makes short work of spices, nuts and, of course, coffee beans with ease.
-Even better, the stainless steel blade is housed within a heavy-duty shell and 4oz capacity bowl, providing a lot of ground coffee within a short space of time.
+Despite being relatively small, the powerful motor makes short work of spices, nuts, and, of course, coffee beans with ease.
+Even better, the stainless steel blade is housed within a heavy-duty shell and 4oz capacity bowl, providing a lot of coffee grounds within a short space of time.

 - Weight2.6 pounds